skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 #### Create a policy named **`webadminspermissionsboundary`** using the example below

-We will use permissions boundaries to limit the effective permissions of the roles created by the webadmin.
+We will use permissions boundaries to limit the effective permissions of the roles created by the webadmins.
 The permissions boundary should only allow the following actions for roles created by the webadmins:

 * Create log groups
 * Create log streams and put logs